 Begin by finding a spot in your backyard that can fit the metal pool.
 Use of sand or crush gravel is a great medium to use underneath the pool, just make sure its level and free of any sharp rocks.

 Once you've decided on a spot, install your pool pump to ensure the water in the round stock tank constantly moves to prevent mosquitos (who love standing water) and filter impurities.
-This task requires knowledge of electricity (electricity and water do not mix!) so if you have any questions you might want to ask a professional electrician before installing a filter pump.
+This task requires knowledge of electricity (electricity and water do not mix!) so if you have any questions you might want to ask a professional electrician before installing a filter pump or a pool pump.

 From there, make sure all the seams are sealed with marine-grade sealant or plumber's putty and start filling it up with water and some pool chemicals like chlorine tablets.